The Chronology of Revelation

 For then there will be great distress, unequaled from the beginning of the world until now—and never to be equaled again (Matthew 24:21).

-The “great distress” (or “great tribulation”) of which Jesus spoke will begin at the midpoint of the 70th Week (see Great Tribulation).
-Similarly, Michael’s active ejection of Satan out of heaven (thereby ending any future admittance into heaven by Satan) will occur at the midpoint of the 70th Week—after which Michael will step aside and desist from helping Israel for the remainder of the 70th Week.
+It is at this time that “great distress” during the Great Tribulation will begin.
+Following Michael’s active ejection of Satan out of heaven (thereby ending any future admittance into heaven by Satan), Michael will step aside and desist from helping Israel for the remainder of the 70th Week.

-Then Satan, knowing that his “time is short” and “filled with fury” (Revelation 12:12c), will set out to cause the greatest distress (tribulation) the world has known up that point in its history.
+Then Satan, knowing that his “time is short” and being “filled with fury” (Revelation 12:12c), will set out to cause the greatest distress or tribulation the world has known up that point in its history.
 A remnant of the woman will be protected from Satan for 1,260 days (12:6) = “time, times and half a time” (12:14) = 3½ years.

 power of lawlessness